19 April 2026

 This post explores the likelihood of the Extraterrestrial Hypothesis (ET hypothesis) regarding human origins or DNA-"tinkering" at some distant point in humanity's evolutionary trajectory.
 The ET hypothesis is an old idea in alternative theories on human evolution and cultural history (for example, the late Erich von Däniken), and is a common theme in the UFO community.
 Spielberg's new movie, "Disclosure Day," seems to hint at non-human intelligence having influenced (some parts of) humanity on a biological and an experiential level.

-A conversation between an AI-model (Claude Sonnet 4.6) and me will show some pros and cons of the ET hypothesis regarding human evolution.
+A conversation between an AI-model and me will show some pros and cons of the ET hypothesis regarding human evolution.
 You can find the conversation under the next headline.
 Note that my prompts are marked as J. T. The AI-model's replies or reasoning are marked as C. S

 Now, take the below conservation with a grain of salt.
 Practice critical thinking when reading both my prompts or questions and the AI-model's responses.
-For example, you can think of more relevant or sophisticated prompts or questions about the ET hypothesis to Claude (or another AI-model).
+For example, you can think of more relevant or sophisticated prompts or questions about the ET hypothesis to an AI-model.
 I asked the AI-model about the ET hypothesis regarding human origins or DNA tinkering, with no prior preparation or strategy (which in hindsight did not generate the most sophisticated conversation).

 The idea of "human as an invasive species" from my first prompt below comes from a recent Bob Lazar-interview (also with Luigi Venditelli) on the Joe Rogan Show.
 At the 38-minute mark, the video features Rogan and Lazar talking about government UFO secrecy and Rogan's "invasive species" idea about humans.